spryker/spryker-docs/docs/scos/user/features/202204.0/persistent-cart-sharing-feature-overview.md

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+Cart/Unique+URL+per+Cart+for+Easy+Sharing/external-users-interface.png)

-By accessing the preview link, they open the HTML page with all the information about the products, like product options, groups, packaging units, items for bundle products.
+By accessing the preview link, they open the HTML page with all the information about the products, like product options, groups, packaging units, and items for bundle products.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+Cart/Unique+URL+per+Cart+for+Easy+Sharing/cart-preview-share.png)

 The user can view and print the information from the preview link.

 {% info_block warningBox %}

-Preview link is the only available option for the B2C environment.
+The preview link is the only available option for the B2C environment.
 B2C users cannot share the cart with read-only and full access permissions.

 {% endinfo_block %}

-* Read-only: for details see [Read only](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/shopping-lists-feature-overview.html#read-only).
+* *Read-only*: for details see [Read only](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/shopping-lists-feature-overview.html#read-only).
-* Full access: for details see [Full access](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/shopping-lists-feature-overview.html#full-access).
+* *Full access*: for details see [Full access](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/shopping-lists-feature-overview.html#full-access).

 {% info_block warningBox %}